7 Foolproof Methods for Increasing Social Media Engagement

 That being said, this isn’t something that you can do on the fly, at least not well.

-The brands and companies with the best social media engagement strategies all have a definite plan, and guidelines to follow, when reaching out to their customers.
+Whether service-based, eCommerce, or individual brand, companies with the best social media engagement strategies all have a definite plan, and guidelines to follow, when reaching out to their customers.

 In this article we’ll cover some of the basics, think of this as your foundation, something every sprouting tree needs: